 This might be tough but pets can track in all kinds of things that are gross to sleep with.
 Train your pet to stay off the bed and keep your peace of mind.

-Please feel free to contact us, if you have any questions about the new mattress.
+Please feel free to contact our Surrey mattress store, if you have any questions about the new mattress.